-If the recorded value of a financial asset or a group of similar financial assets has been reduced due to an impairment loss, special commission income continues to be recognised using the original effective yield rate applied to the new carrying amount.
+If the recorded value of a financial asset or a group of similar financial assets has been reduced due to an impairment loss, special commission income continues to be recognized on the effective yield basis, based on the asset's carrying value net of impairment provisions.

-The calculation of the effective yield takes into account all contractual terms of the financial instruments (prepayment, options etc.) and includes all fees and points paid or transaction costs, and discounts or premiums that are an integral part of the effective special commission rate.
+The calculation of the effective yield considers all contractual terms of the financial instruments (prepayment, options etc.) and includes all fees and points paid or transaction costs, and discounts or premiums that are an integral part of the effective special commission rate.
 Transaction costs are incremental costs that are directly attributable to the acquisition, issue or disposal of a financial asset or liability.

-Exchange income / Loss - Exchange income/loss is recognized when earned / incurred.
+Exchange income/loss is recognized when earned / incurred and in accordance with the principles included in Note 3 (f).

+Fees that are considered as integral to the effective commission rate are included in the measurement of the relevant assets.

-Fee income from banking services that are not an integral component of the effective yield calculation on a financial asset or liability are generally recognized on an accrual basis when the related service is provided.
+Fee from banking services that are not an integral component of the effective yield calculation on a financial asset or liability are generally recognized on an accrual basis when the related service is provided.

 Portfolio and other management advisory and service fees are recognized based on the applicable service contracts, usually on a time-proportionate basis.

 Fees received on asset management, custody services and other similar services that are provided over an extended period of time, are recognized over the period when the service is being provided.

+Performance linked fees or fee components are recognized when the performance criteria is fulfilled.

+Loan commitment fees for loans that are likely to be drawn down and other credit related fees are deferred, together with the investment costs, and recognized as on adjustment to the effective yield rate on the loan.
 When a loan commitment is not expected to result in the draw-down of a loan, loan commitment fees are recognized on a straight-line basis over the commitment period.

-Other fees and commission expense relate mainly to transaction and service fees, and are recognized as expenses as the services are received.
+Other fees and commission expense relate mainly to transaction and service fees, and are recognized as expenses as the services are received or the transaction is completed.

-Dividend income - Dividend income is recognised when the right to receive payment is established.
+Dividend income is recognised when the right to receive payment is established.
+Dividends are reflected as a component of net trading income, net income from FVSI financial instruments or other operating income based on the underlying classification of the equity instrument.

-Net trading income - Results arising from trading activities include all gains and losses from changes in fair value and related special commission income or expense and dividends for financial assets and financial liabilities held for trading and foreign exchange differences.
-This includes any ineffectiveness recorded in hedging transactions.
+Net trading income arising from trading activities include all realized and unrealized gains and losses from changes in fair value and related special commission income or expense and dividends for financial assets and financial liabilities held for trading and foreign exchange differences.
+This also includes any ineffectiveness recorded in hedging transactions.